wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-enable-and-view-metrics.md

 - Verbose — Storage Metrics collects a full set of metrics that includes the same metrics for each storage API operation, in addition to the service-level metrics.
 Verbose metrics enable closer analysis of issues that occur during application operations.

 Note that the  Management Portal does not currently enable you to configure minute metrics in your storage account; you must enable minute metrics using PowerShell or programmatically.

-## How to enable Storage metrics using PowerShell
+## How to enable metrics using PowerShell

 You can use PowerShell on your local machine to configure Storage Metrics in your storage account by using the Azure PowerShell cmdlet Get-AzureStorageServiceMetricsProperty to retrieve the current settings, and the cmdlet Set-AzureStorageServiceMetricsProperty to change the current settings.

 The cmdlets that control Storage Metrics use the following parameters:

-- MetricsType possible values are Hour and Minute.
+- MetricsType: possible values are Hour and Minute.

-- ServiceType possible value are Blob, Queue, and Table.
+- ServiceType: possible value are Blob, Queue, and Table.

 - MetricsLevel possible values are None (equivalent to Off in the Management Portal), Service (equivalent to Minimal in the Management Portal), and ServiceAndApi (equivalent to Verbose in the Management Portal).

-For example, the following command switches on minute metrics for the blob service in your default storage account with the retention period set to five days:
+For example, the following command switches on minute metrics for the Blob service in your default storage account with the retention period set to five days:

 `Set-AzureStorageServiceMetricsProperty -MetricsType Minute -ServiceType Blob -MetricsLevel ServiceAndApi  -RetentionDays 5`